sschneeberg/pdr-backend/README.md

 });
 ```

 Here is the ticket Schema.
 The only thing required is a description of the bug, however, half the ticket is updated by an admin or dev later on in the reporting process.
+Priority is stored at a number but corresponds to Low, Medium, High, and Critical on the front end.
+Similarly, Status is a number that corresponds to New, In Progress, and Closed.

 ```js
 const ticketSchema = new Schema({